clairexen/riscv-fanfic/riscv-aux/riscv-aux.md

 referring to the Xaux extension itself.
 We further use the term *extension-defined* for details that must be defined by those extensions.

-Each region has a variable *state length* (SL), that can be read with AUXGETSL and updated with AUXSETSL.
-Saving/restoring SL and the first SL elements of a region must be sufficient to completely restore the state of a region.
-Reading and writing the first SL elements of a region must be free of side-effects.

 The base Xaux extension
 -----------------------